To book Graham Cluley please contact your JLA Agent.

-Graham started work on anti-virus software 25 years ago, long before the term cyber security was coined.
+Graham started work on anti-virus software 25 years ago, long before the term cybersecurity was coined.
 In a gripping presentation he describes the damage caused by targeted attacks - from theft of data and IP to loss of reputation.
-He reveals malware authors, how their attacks are changing and what we can do to prevent them.
-Meanwhile, if we wouldn’t connect a laptop to the internet without security, why would we just plug in a smart fridge?
+He reveals the real-world, everyday nature of many attacks, from ransomware to spear-phishing emails and the often quite mundane ways in which companies, even the likes of Google and Facebook, have lost millions through security gaps that are as likely to be human as technical.

 Having started out programming, Graham joined one of the first large computer security companies, Dr Solomon’s, as their chief Windows anti-virus programmer.
 He stayed with the company, taking on international strategic roles before joining McAfee when the security giant bought Dr Solomon’s.
 Graham then moved to Sophos, one of the world’s biggest business cybersecurity companies as Head of Corporate Communications / Senior Technology Consultant and where he also became the editor of the company’s Naked Security website.